 - Nominations may be in English or French.

 - Individuals may be re-nominated in subsequent years.
 Previous winners are not eligible to win again.

-- a second letter of support from a resident or AFC trainee (current or recently graduated)
+- 1 - Support letter from a resident or AFC trainee (current or recently graduated)

 Nominations are adjudicated by a subcommittee of the Awards Committee of the Royal College.